Inplace vs Standard Operators in Python

-- Inplace operator’s “iadd()” method, implements “a+=b” if it exists (i.e in case of immutable targets, it doesn’t exist) and changes the value of passed argument.
+- Inplace operator’s “iadd()” method, implements “a+=b” if it exists (i.e in case of immutable targets, it doesn’t exist) and changes the value of the passed argument.
 But if not, “a+b” is implemented.

 Case 1: Immutable Targets.

 Value after adding using normal operator : 11 Value after adding using Inplace operator : 11 Value of first argument using normal operator : 5 Value of first argument using Inplace operator : 5

 Case 2: Mutable Targets

-The behaviour of Inplace operators in mutable targets, such as list and dictionaries, is different from normal operators.
+The behavior of Inplace operators in mutable targets, such as lists and dictionaries, is different from normal operators.
 The updation and assignment both are carried out in case of mutable targets.

 Value after adding using normal operator : [1, 2, 4, 5, 1, 2, 3] Value of first argument using normal operator : [1, 2, 4, 5] Value after adding using Inplace operator : [1, 2, 4, 5, 1, 2, 3] Value of first argument using Inplace operator : [1, 2, 4, 5, 1, 2, 3]

 This article is contributed by Manjeet Singh.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.